kunupat/aws-solution-architect-associate-certification-notes/README.md

   - Delete the *Delete Marker* to restore the deleted versioned object
   - **Suspend Versioning:**
     - `PUT`: If a new version of an object is uploaded, then if that object had any previous versions, a new version of the object will be uploaded with `Null` version ID with old versions intact.
 If, the object had no previous versions, a new version of the object will be uploaded with `Null` version ID.
     - `DELETE`: If an object had multiple existing versions, `DELETE` operation will create a Detele Marker.
 When you delete the Detele Marker, it will delete the marker but all previous versions of the object will be retained.
 If an object had no existing versions, `DELETE` operation will create a Detele Marker.
-When you delete the Detele Marker, it will delete the marker and the object's version too.
+When you delete the Delete Marker, it will delete the marker and the object's version too.

 2. **Server Access Logging:**
 - Server access logs contain the following: